This country-specific Q&A provides an overview to intellectual property law in China.

 a) Is there a technical judge, a judge with technical experience, a court appointed expert, an expert agreed by the parties, and/or parties' expert witness evidence?

-Technical judges are available for IP trials on a non-compulsory basis.
+In China, most judges do not have technical background, but sometimes judges with technical experience are available for IP trials on a non-compulsory basis.
 Courts may appoint experts for technical fact-finding.
 It should be noted that party-led expert evidence is not the norm in China (although becoming more regular in complex patent cases).

 b) What mechanisms are available for compelling the obtaining and protecting of evidence?
 Is disclosure or discovery available?

 Disclosure/discovery is unavailable in China.
 Parties have no obligation to voluntarily disclose documents whether positive or negative to the case.

 Courts may grant an Evidence Preservation Orders (EPO) against a party to obtain specific evidence.
 An EPO will be granted if the applicant demonstrates that the evidence is at risk of loss or may be difficult to obtain from the defendant in future.
 Non-compliance with an EPO may lead to a fine or detention, depending on the seriousness of the breach.
 The most serious cases may constitute a criminal offence, punishable by up to three years in prison and a fine.
 Detention is rare in IP cases.

 How is information and evidence submitted to the court scrutinised?
 For example, is cross-examination available and if so, how frequently is it employed in practice?

 Cross-examination by a party's counsel of fact witnesses and/or expert witnesses is available in China in instances where such evidence is led.
 However, this by no means happens in all IP cases.
 In practice, China's legal regime prefers documentary evidence, scrutiny of which takes place via court debate led by counsel.

 General defences include challenging the validity of IP rights.